Assassin's Creed Revelations: Single-player

-Following the events of the previous game, Shaun Hastings stays in Rome to attend Lucy Stillman's funeral, while Rebecca Crane takes the comatose Desmond to his father, William Miles, in New York.
+Following the events of Assassin's Creed: Brotherhood, Shaun Hastings stays in Rome to attend Lucy Stillman's funeral, while Rebecca Crane takes the comatose Desmond to his father, William Miles, in New York.
 To save Desmond's mind, they place him in the Animus's safe mode, the "Black Room".
 Awakening on Animus Island, a testing program within the Black Room, Desmond meets the consciousness of Clay Kaczmarek, Abstergo's previous Animus test subject, who explains that Desmond must repair his mind by fully reliving his ancestors' memories, at which point the Animus can separate Desmond from his ancestors and awaken him.

 Desmond returns to the perspective of Ezio, who, in 1511, travels to the Assassins' former fortress in Masyaf after learning of a library built there by Altaïr.
 Ezio finds Masyaf occupied by the Templars, who try to execute him, but he escapes and discovers Altaïr has sealed his library using five keys.
-Ezio travels to Constantinople, where the Templars have already found one key, in order to search for the rest.
+Ezio travels to Constantinople, where the Templars have already found one key, to search for the rest.
 While in the city, Ezio meets and befriends Yusuf Tazim, leader of the Ottoman Assassins, and a young student named Suleiman.
-He also meets Sofia Sartor, an Italian traveler and book shop owner, and the two fall in love as they work together to find the keys, which were hidden by Niccolò Polo.
+He also meets Sofia Sartor, an Italian traveler and bookshop owner, and the two fall in love as they work together to find the keys, which were hidden by Niccolò Polo.

 Meanwhile, the Ottoman Princes Ahmet and Selim are quarreling over who will inherit the Sultanate.
 Revealing himself as Selim's son, Suleiman asks Ezio to investigate the Byzantine Templars, who are taking advantage of the feud to further their own goals.
 Ezio discovers that Manuel Palaiologos, with Templar support, is raising an army to overthrow the Ottomans and re-establish the Byzantine Empire.
-Ezio travels to the Templars' hideout in Cappadocia, where he assassinates Manuel and recovers the final key.
-However, he discovers Ahmet to be the true Templar leader, seeking to open Altaïr's library and use the power inside to forcefully end all conflicts that divide men.
+He travels to the Templars' hideout in Cappadocia, where he assassinates Manuel and recovers the final key.
+However, Ezio discovers Ahmet to be the true Templar leader, who seeks to open Altaïr's library in the belief it will allow him to further the Templar cause by "erasing the superstitions that keep men divided".